 Optical lattice generation and imaging

-that differ by a factor of two.
+A superlattice is the superposition of two lattices with lattice constants that differ by a factor of two.
 They allow for flexible parallel manipulation of all atoms.
 To achieve superlattices with lattice constants >1 μm, we interfere pairs of phase-coherent laser beams under small angles.

 After the evaporation, we first load the degenerate sample into a single vertical plane of a simple lattice.
 Then, we carefully ramp up the power of the other lattice beams.

 Finally, the imaging is performed by Raman sideband cooling in a deep lattice, which pins the atoms while we collect fluorescent light on a camera.
 In this process, the spin information is quickly lost.
 But we developed a local Stern-Gerlach splitting, which allows us to convert the spin of each atom to a spatial position before imaging.
 We, thus, take snapshots of a quantum many-body system that include all orders of spatial density- and spin-z - correlations.